Robinkariuki/pitch/README.md

 # pitch
 # Description
-pitches is a web app where users can upload short pitches of an idea that they have.
+pitch is a web app where users can upload short pitches of an idea that they have.
 ***
 # Author
 Robin kariuki